Jewish deicide

-Jewish deicide is the theological position and antisemitic trope that Jews as a people are collectively responsible for the killing of Jesus, even through the successive generations following his death.
-The notion arose in early Christianity, and features in the writings of Justin Martyr and Melito of Sardis as early as the 2nd century.
+Jewish deicide (Note: From Latin deus ("god") + -cida ("slayer", "one who kills").) is the theological position and the antisemitic trope that as a people, the Jews are collectively responsible for the killing of Jesus, even through the successive generations following his death.
+The notion arose in early Christianity, and it features in the writings of Justin Martyr and Melito of Sardis as early as the 2nd century.
 The Biblical passage has been seen as giving voice to the charge of Jewish deicide as well.

 The accusation that the Jews were Christ-killers fed Christian antisemitism and spurred on acts of violence against Jews such as pogroms, massacres of Jews during the Crusades, expulsions of the Jews from England, France, Spain, Portugal and other places, and torture during the Spanish and Portuguese Inquisitions.

 In the catechism that was produced by the Council of Trent in the mid-16th century, the Catholic Church rejected the deicide charge and taught the belief that the collectivity of sinful humanity was responsible for the death of Jesus, with Christians having a special responsibility themselves.
 In the Second Vatican Council (1962–1965), the Catholic Church under Pope Paul VI issued the declaration Nostra aetate that repudiated the idea of a collective, multigenerational Jewish guilt for the crucifixion of Jesus.
 It declared that the accusation could not be made "against all the Jews, without distinction, then alive, nor against the Jews of today".

-Most Protestant churches have never given a binding position on the matter; but some Christian denominations, such as the Episcopal Church in the US and the Evangelical Lutheran Church in America, have issued official declarations against the accusation.
+Most Protestant churches have never given a binding position on the matter; but some Christian denominations, such as the Episcopal Church in the US, the Presbyterian Church (USA), and the Evangelical Lutheran Church in America have issued official declarations against the accusation.